Not My Baby Part 4 by: Henny Daniels

 Star tapped the bottom of her chin, pondering her request– and then she thought of the perfect idea.
 She texted back:

 Yeah, ok.
-Come over tomorrow evening.
-I actually have a favor to ask you.
+Come over tomorrow night.
+I got a favor to ask you.

 Next Star sat down in her car and made a list of tools she would need.
 Finally, she had a reason to look forward to something– anything.
 She looked to the sky and whispered, “This one’s for you baby.
 They think they’re gonna fire your momma for no reason; they got another thing comin’.”